cysouw/diathesis/text/c04_summaryEpi.md

 ## Verbal categories reconsidered

 Browse any grammatical description of verbal categories in German and terms like *Plusquamperfekt* [@next a] or *Futur II* [@next b] will surely pass by.
 There is nothing wrong with those terms, but they just describe very specific combinations of verbal markers that are mostly transparently interpretable (e.g. *Plusquamperfekt* is simply a perfekt with past-tense finite verb).
 In contrast, there are many basic verbal constructions that are only sparingly discussed in German grammars, if at all.
 The *pflegen+zu‑Infinitiv* habitual [@next c] or the *sein+Infinitiv* absentive [@next d] are probably the most well-known among those, but they are still not widely acknowledged in general grammars of German.
-As a case in point, the Duden grammar spends 20 pages on details of tense marking [-@duden2009: 496-516], while only a few select additional verbal constructions are discussed in just four pages [-@duden2009: 848-852] and some incidental reference scattered throughout.
-This chapter can be read as an attempt at a complete survey of all those remaining German verbal categories, besides tense.

 ::: ex
 - Wer hatte dir die Adresse gegeben?